ONS-Innovation/github-policy-dashboard/README.md

 Further to the above an IAM Role must be defined to allow ECS tasks to be executed:

-- ecsTaskExecutionRole
+- `ecsTaskExecutionRole`
   - See the [AWS guide to create the task execution role policy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)

 #### Bootstrap for Terraform

-To store the state and implement a state locking mechanism for the service resources a Terraform backend is deployed in AWS (an S3 object and DynamoDbTable).
+To store the state and implement a state locking mechanism for the service resources, a Terraform backend is deployed in AWS (an S3 object and DynamoDbTable).

 #### Running the Terraform

 There are associated README files in each of the Terraform modules in this repository.

-- terraform/dashboard/main.tf
+- `terraform/dashboard/main.tf`
   - This provisions the resources required to launch the service.
-- terraform/data_logger/main.tf
+- `terraform/data_logger/main.tf`
   - This provisions the resources required to launch the Policy Dashboard's data collection Lambda script (data logger).
-- terraform/authentication/main.tf
+- `terraform/authentication/main.tf`
   - This provisions the Cognito authentication used by the service.

-Depending upon which environment you are deploying to you will want to run your terraform by pointing at an appropriate environment tfvars file.
+Depending upon which environment you are deploying to, you will want to run your Terraform by pointing at an appropriate environment `tfvars` file.

 Example dashboard tfvars file:
 [dashboard/env/dev/example_tfvars.txt](./terraform/dashboard/env/dev/example_tfvars.txt)

 Example data_logger tfvars file:
 [data_logger/env/dev/example_tfvars.txt](./terraform/data_logger/env/dev/example_tfvars.txt)

 Example authentication tfvars file:
 [authentication/env/dev/example_tfvars.txt](./terraform/authentication/env/dev/example_tfvars.txt)

 #### Provision Users

-When the service is first deployed an admin user must be created in the Cognito User Pool that was created when the authentication terraform was applied.
+When the service is first deployed, an admin user must be created in the Cognito User Pool that was created when the authentication Terraform was applied.

 New users are manually provisioned in the AWS Console: